- Apply to UW

 For years, a visit to the Geological Museum has been a step back into time -- in more ways than one.
 The interior has been largely unchanged over the past five decades -- even some of the exhibits hadn’t been altered since 1956.
 The $1 million renovation project has retained the museum’s historic charm while addressing the necessary infrastructure upgrades.
 Most noticeable are increased space and reorganization of the exhibits.

-“It still feels like an old museum, but it’s more expansive, open and polished,” says Mark Clementz, an associate professor in the Department of Geology and Geophysics who’s been closely involved in the renovation.
+“It still feels like an old museum, but it’s more expansive, open and polished,” says Mark Clementz, the museum's acting director.

 The remodeling is the first phase of a project aimed at making the museum a focal point for student and faculty research, while giving the public an appreciation of Wyoming’s geologic history and mineral resources.